Rose is an enthusiastic writer and reader who publishes articles every Thursday. She enjoys all book genres, especially drama and fantasy.

 - You’re looking for a novel to really invest in

-- You enjoy a captivating storyline with characters that come from different countries
+- You enjoy a captivating storyline with many different pieces that fit in the overall puzzle

 - You have experience with loss or love